typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     EXECUTE FUNCTION copy_deleted_product_id();
 ```

-In Typesense, bulk deletions are performed using DELETE requests that include the conditions for deletion as query parameters within the URL.
+In Typesense, bulk deletions can be performed with DELETE requests that include the conditions for deletion as query parameters within the URL.

 #### Example: Delete Request